hitchhiking

 Tea, Anyone?

 While hitchhiking from St. Petersburg to Moscow, one of our drivers left us in this tiny Russian village along the highway: five small huts with bored women, each supported by a hot, cooking samovar on front.
-We couldn't stand to not get some tea before continuing.

 The Importance of Border Stamps